 Stick to Two or Three Important Points

 To help keep things concise, identify two or three points that you believe will best communicate your interest in the position, and your ability to fit into the organization.
-By focusing only on these important points, you will be able to keep your letter nice and short.
+By focusing only on these important points, you will be able to keep your letter nice and short just like most other winning cover letter examples in our database.

 Use Links Instead of Explanations